mli43/MusicMagician-IDS-final/Report.md

 the content shown on this page and the layout design.

 #### 3.1.1 Page Content
-This page was meant to be more of an informative / educational one rather than one focused on interactive visualizations as this particular dataset was limited in how much granularity it contained.
+This page was meant to be more of an informative/educational one rather than one focused on interactive visualizations as this particular dataset was limited in how much granularity it contained.
 We focused on the strongest trends we observed in this dataset through EDA and dedicated a visualization to each trend